 Cassis, Avignon.
 An early departure from Nice for the pretty port of Cassis.
 Accessible only by boat, visit the hidden bays of the calanques that are home to the bony rock fish traditionally thrown into the fisherman’s pot.
 Afterwards, overlooking the water, feast on that amazing festival of the sea, la bouillabaisse.
 An evening wine tasting at the hotel in Avignon (situated in a former 16th-century residence) celebrates the wines of the Rhône, a mighty river of wine since the times of the Greeks and Romans.
 First of four nights in Avignon.

 Avignon, Orange, Châteauneuf-du-Pape.
 A morning guided tour of Palais des Papes, principal monument of the Avignon papacy, one-time site of the papal curia and the most significant 14th-century building to survive in southern France.
 Drive to Orange, site of the greatest of all Roman theatres to survive in the West, before continuing to Châteauneuf-du-Pape for a tour and tasting at a respected family-run vineyard.
 Return to Avignon for dinner.

 Les Baux, St-Rémy-de-Provence.
 In the morning drive to an olive oil producer in the heart of the Alpilles.
 The mill, dating to the 12th century, has been run by the same family for ten generations.
 Continue to a wine-tasting at a vineyard immortalised by Van Gogh in 1889.
-We are joined for the afternoon by MRT lecturer, Dr Alexandra Gajewski, specialist in mediaeval architecture, for a visit to St-Rémy, Glanum of old, and proud possessor of one of the truly great funerary memorials of the Roman world.
-Return to Avignon for dinner at Michelin-starred Maison Christian Étienne.
+We are joined for the afternoon by MRT lecturer, Dr Alexandra Gajewski, specialist in medieval architecture, for a visit to St-Rémy, Glanum of old, and proud possessor of one of the truly great funerary memorials of the Roman world.
+Return to Avignon for dinner at Restaurant Sevin (formerly Christian Étienne).
 Chef Guilhem Sevin, who worked with Étienne for nearly two decades before taking over the restaurant in 2016, creates modern menus in a striking historical setting in the shadow of the Palais des Papes.

 Avignon.
 An early departure from Avignon for Marseille airport.
 Fly to London Heathrow arriving c.
 12.00 noon.